-The National Platform Future of Mobility (NPM) is the focal point for discussions on strategic decisions in the field of mobility.
+During the last legislative period of the German Bundestag, the National Platform Future of Mobility (NPM) was a focal point for discussions on strategic decisions in the field of mobility.
 Changes in the mobility sector are accompanied by far-reaching technical, legal and social changes.
-For this reason, the NPM clarifies facts on complex topics and brings together relevant stakeholders, technical expertise and politics.
-Based on the results from discussion in the NPM, recommendations for action are made to politicians, businesses and society.
+For this reason, the NPM clarified facts on complex topics and brought together relevant stakeholders, technical expertise and politics.
+Based on the results from discussion in the NPM, recommendations for action were made to politicians, businesses and society.

-In a total of six working groups, experts from a wide range of disciplines address key developments in the transport sector.
+In a total of six working groups, experts from a wide range of disciplines addressed key developments in the transport sector.

-The formation of the National Platform Future of Mobility (NPM) is based on the coalition agreement of CDU, CSU and SPD for the 19th legislative period.
+The formation of the National Platform Future of Mobility (NPM) was based on the coalition agreement of CDU, CSU and SPD for the 19th legislative period.

-The topics of the platform include developing sets of measures with reliable timelines.
-The aim is to recommend sets of measures that could together result in a work programme for the German Federal Government to shape a future-oriented, sustainable mobility system.
+The topics of the platform included developing sets of measures with reliable timelines.
+The aim was to recommend sets of measures that could together result in a work programme for the German Federal Government to shape a future-oriented, sustainable mobility system.

 Develop multi-modal and intermodal solutions for a largely greenhouse gas-neutral and environmentally friendly transport system